-Back around 1987, there was a major organizational realignment in the New York Banking Division.
+Back in 1983, there was a major organizational realignment in the New York Banking Division.

-Then, in 1983, it was reduced to 4: Lower Manhattan & Upper Manhattan remained the same, while combining existing regions created Brooklyn/Long Island/Staten Island and Queens/Bronx/Westchester/Rockland.
+While Lower Manhattan & Upper Manhattan remained the same, combining existing regions created Brooklyn/Long Island/Staten Island (B/LI/SI) and Queens/Bronx/Westchester/Rockland.

-Then came 1987 when the New York Bank decided to “go functional” from an organizational & reporting perspective.
+Then came 1987 when the New York Bank decided to “go completely functional”, scrapping the geographical model entirely.

 All the branches were now combined into the NY Retail Bank (headed up by Anne Slattery).

-Joe Redington (JJR, Joseph J. Redington III), formerly the Regional Manager for Brooklyn/Long Island/Staten Island & “my big boss”, was in charge of all back-office Operations.
+Joseph J. Redington III “JJR”, formerly the Regional Business Manager for Brooklyn/Long Island/Staten Island & “my big boss”, was now in charge of all back-office Operations.

-Over time, differences in how each area handled certain specific customer request grew amongst the 4 units.
+Over time, many differences in how each area handled certain specific customer requests grew amongst the 4 units.

-In some cases, we would handle the customer’s inquiries/requests with certain Credit products while other units transferred the calls to their Credit Operations area to handle.
+For example, in B/LI/SI, we would handle the customer’s Consumer Credit inquiries/requests ourselves while other units transferred the calls to their Credit Operations area to handle.

 In certain customer situations, one CitiPhone Unit would transfer the call to the branch for resolution while another would resolve it in-house.